 Chapter 6 : Year 1: Hogsmeade

-Fortunately, it was warmer inside the little office in the Auror Department of the Ministry of Magic, in which Harry and Ron were busy brewing an invisibility potion.
+Fortunately, it was warmer inside the little office in the Auror Department of the Ministry of Magic, where Harry and Ron were seated across from each other, brewing an invisibility potion each.
 Heat was spreading not only from the embers underneath the two cauldrons that were placed on the desk, but also from the fire cracking in the corner of the room.
-Smoke was coming out of the cauldrons – Ron’s was pale yellow, in accordance with the book’s descriptions, but Harry’s had a stronger shade.
+Harry and Ron could hardly make out each other's faces through the smoke rising up from both cauldrons in front of them – Ron’s was pale yellow, in accordance with the book’s descriptions, but Harry’s had a stronger shade.
 Then again, potion making had never been his strong suit.
 He wondered if Snape was smacking his lips at him, wherever he may be.

 Auror Training was a lot like school, only more interesting, and it focused on the things they actually wanted to learn.
 Harry thanked God they didn’t have to study History of Magic or Divination – he was also relieved that none of their teachers were anything like Professor Binns, the incredibly boring history teacher at Hogwarts, or their Divination professor, Trelawney.
-Harry missed a lot about Hogwarts – especially one person who went there – but those two professors were not included.
+Harry missed a lot about Hogwarts – especially one person who went there – but those two professors never played any part in his longing to go back.

 Harry and Ron were in a special training program, both because they hadn’t finished school and because the Auror Department had suffered great losses during the war and needed its new additions to be fit for fight as soon as possible.
-Their head teacher, Michael Seyrod, was one of the few Aurors that were left.
-Both Harry and Ron had instantly taken a liking to him.
+Their mentor, Michael Seyrod, was one of the few Aurors that were left, and both Harry and Ron had instantly taken a liking to him.
 He was a muscular man of average height, and although he probably hadn’t turned thirty-five yet, the bushy, tawny beard that covered his cheeks and his receding hairline made him look much older.

 The door to the office suddenly burst open, and Seyrod appeared.
-He entered the room to inspect his apprentice’s potions, completely ignoring the fact that his sudden appearance had startled Ron, who’d almost dropped one if his crystal phials.
-Somehow, though, Ron managed to catch it before it hit the floor and broke into a million pieces, and he shot a look at Seyrod while hissing:
+He entered the room to inspect his apprentice’s potions, completely ignoring the fact that his sudden appearance had startled Ron, who had almost dropped one if his crystal phials.
+Somehow, though, he managed to catch it before it hit the floor and broke into a million pieces, and he shot a look at Seyrod while hissing:

 “For Merlin’s sake!
 Trying to give me a heart attack, are you, Seyrod?”